 Tools may include: Burp Suite Pro, Metasploit Framework, sqlmap, B33F

-After successful exploitation, analysis will continue to include infrastructure analysis, pivoting, sensitive data identification, exfiltration, and identification of high-value targets/data.
-We’ll use the information collected in the prioritization and criticality ranking of identified vulnerabilities.
+After successful exploitation, analysis continues to include infrastructure analysis, pivoting, sensitive data identification, exfiltration, and identification of high-value targets/data.
+We use the information collected in the prioritization and criticality ranking of identified vulnerabilities.

 Tools may include: Burp Suite Pro, Metasploit Framework